Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 **Introduction**
 -----------------

-* This manual was written by Sharon Yates from the Nesys Laboratory at the University of Oslo to describe the use of *ilastik* for the purposes of the QUINT workflow only.
+* This manual was written by the Nesys group at the University of Oslo with input from the ilastik team to describe the use of *ilastik* for the purposes of the QUINT workflow only.

 * *ilastik* is a versatile image analysis tool specifically designed for the batch classification, segmentation and analysis of biological images based on supervised machine learning algorithms.

 * *ilastik* has many additional functions and workflows that are not mentioned in this manual.
 For more information see:

-**Yates SC**, Groeneboom NE, Coello C, Lichtenthaler SF, Kuhn P-H, Demuth H-U, Hartlage-Rübsamen M, Roßner S, Leergaard T, Kreshuk A, Puchades MA and Bjaalie JG (2019) **QUINT: Workflow for Quantification and Spatial Analysis of Features in Histological Images From Rodent Brain.** Front.
-Neuroinform.
-13:75. doi: 10.3389/fninf.2019.00075.

 **Installation and Usage**
 --------------------------